tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 #### Students Do: Create Readme (15 min)

-* For the remaining 15 minutes, askstudents to select one repository from their GitHub and create a new README for it that meets the standards set in `SAMPLE_3.md`.
+* For the remaining 15 minutes, ask students update their Project #1 `README` according to standards set in `SAMPLE_3.md`.
 They should feel free to add other elements that they think will be useful for people to know about their project.

+* If they finish early, or have already updated their Project #1 `README` file, ask students to move on to creating a `README` for Project #2.

 ---